 That said, it wasn't until several years later in 2017 that NFT projects began picking up steam with the launch of both CryptoKitties and CryptoPunks.
 CryptoKitties, created by DapperLabs, continues to have a thriving community worldwide even today, with thousands of CryptoKitties being sold, traded, and bred daily.

-CryptoPunks, created by LarvaLabs, is a series of 10,000 pixelated ‘punk' avatars that are some of the most sought after NFTs today.
-At the time of this writing the minimum price in which you can purchase a CryptoPunk is 19.4 ETH or $46,082.56 USD.
+CryptoPunks, created by LarvaLabs, is a series of 10,000 pixelated ‘punk' avatars that have long been one the most sought after NFT collections.
+At its peak in 2021, the floor price of a CryptoPunk was as high as 125 ETH, though at the time of this writing in 2023 the minimum price in which you can purchase a CryptoPunk is under 47 ETH.

-While there are hundreds if not thousands of blockchains in operation, the Ethereum blockchain is currently the blockchain of choice for most NFT projects.
-Because popular cryptocurrency wallets such as Metamask and Trust Wallet support the ERC-721 standard, it's relatively easy to purchase, send, and receive NFTs for anyone comfortable with using those cryptocurrency wallets.
+While there are hundreds if not thousands of blockchains in operation, the Ethereum blockchain has long been the blockchain of choice for most NFT projects.
+Because popular cryptocurrency wallets such as Metamask and Trust Wallet support the ERC-721 standard, it's relatively easy to purchase, send, and receive NFTs for anyone using a crypto wallet.

-The accessibility of blockchains such as Ethereum for both technical and non technical folks the opportunity to monetize their work, defeat piracy and plagiarism, build communities, and manage royalties in a way that has never been possible before.
+The accessibility of the Ethereum blockchain gives both technical and non technical folks the opportunity to monetize their work, defeat piracy and plagiarism, build communities, and manage royalties in a way that has never been possible before.

 “As everything becomes more digital, there's a need to replicate the properties of physical items like scarcity, uniqueness, and proof of ownership,” says the Ethereum organization.